How to find cheap flights

 The more flexible you can be with the day of the week and the time you travel, the greater your chance of bagging a bargain.

-According to cheap flight alert site Jack’s Flight Club (opens in new tab), Tuesdays and Wednesdays are the cheapest days to travel, followed by Mondays and Sundays.
-Try to avoid Friday and Saturday as they’re the two most expensive days to fly.
+According to cheap flight alert site Jack’s Flight Club, Tuesdays and Wednesdays are the cheapest days to travel, followed by Mondays and Sundays.
+Try to avoid flying on Friday and Saturday as they’re usually the two most expensive days.

 Likewise, if you’re not fussed about a particular destination, you can save on flight costs.
 With Skyscanner and Kayak, you can search for flights using the ‘everywhere’ or ‘anywhere’ into the destination box, alongside the dates you want to travel and the airport you wish to fly from.

-EasyJet also has an ‘Inspire Me’ (opens in new tab) option where you set your departure airport and budget and it finds cheap deals.
+EasyJet also has an ‘Inspire Me’ option where you set your departure airport and budget and the tool finds cheap deals.

 If you’re happy to split your flight into separate journeys, then non-direct may be cheaper.
-Non-directs flights can be a hassle (especially if you have kids travelling with you) but potential savings on offer could be worth it.
+Non-direct flights can sometimes be a hassle (especially if you have kids travelling with you) but the potential savings on offer could be worth it.

-To demonstrate the savings, when we checked, a family of four could bag a return flight from Gatwick to Kefalonia in October for £1,993.
-But if they split the return journey with stopovers in Athens and Istanbul, the flight price drops to £1,257 – saving a whopping £736.
+To demonstrate the savings, when we checked, a family of four could bag return flights from Gatwick to Dubai in July direct with Emirates for £3,272.
+But if they split the return journey with stopovers in Frankfurt, flying with German airline Lufthansa, the flight price drops to £2,455 – saving a whopping £817.

 When comparing flights, check if you can save money by flying out with one airline and returning with another.
 It might mean booking single tickets, rather than a return, but you could save money.

 If you can, you could also save money by flying out from one airport and then back to another.
-For example, you might fly out from Gatwick but return to Stansted.
-But before you do this, make sure it is practical - for instance, you may have to use public transport as you may not be able to take advantage of airport parking.
+For example, you might fly out from London Gatwick but return to Birmingham.
+But before you do this, make sure it is practical – for instance, you may have to use public transport as you won't be able to take advantage of airport parking.

-Sign up to airline loyalty programmes or reward schemes to earn ‘free’ flights (you will still usually need to pay taxes and fees).
+Sign up for airline loyalty programmes or credit card reward schemes to earn ‘free’ flights (you will still usually need to pay taxes and fees).

-There are a number of credit cards that allow you to collect Avios or Virgin Atlantic points based on your day to day spending.
+There are a number of credit cards that allow you to collect Avios or Virgin Atlantic points based on your day-to-day spending.
 The British Airways Amex card gives you 5,000 bonus Avios when you spend £1,000 in the first three months, plus 1 Avios for every £1 you spend.
-The Virgin Atlantic Reward credit card lets you earn points when you use your card on everyday purchases plus with Virgin Atlantic and Virgin Holidays.
+The Virgin Atlantic Reward credit card lets you earn points when you use your card on everyday purchases with Virgin Atlantic and Virgin Holidays.

 It can be worth signing up for ‘early bird’ airline emails so you can be first in the online queue when tickets go on sale.
 Airlines usually release tickets around 11 to 12 months in advance.